T

 transport hub

-Depart from Naples.
-Allow ample time for travel to the airport and check-in procedures.
+• Allow ample time for travel to the airport or station, especially during peak hours.

 Insider tips

-• Learn a few basic Italian phrases; while many speak English, effort is appreciated.
+• Learn a few basic Italian phrases; while many in tourist areas speak English, locals appreciate the effort.

-• Embrace the chaotic charm of Naples; it's part of its unique character.
+• Embrace the city's vibrant, sometimes noisy, atmosphere; it's part of its unique charm.

 Packing highlights